 Previous studies have shown that the rAAV9 systems enable efficient expression of delivered genes in vivo.
-With the TnnT2 promoter, heart specific gene expression was obtained (Figure 4)25,26.
-Although the U6 promoter is ubiquitously active in mouse tissues, a most striking inhibition of target mRNA (Trbp) by rAAV9-U6-shRNA was observed in the heart, but not in other organs (Figure 5).
-The liver is the most common organ transduced by different serotypes of AAV35,36.
-However, the knockdown efficiency (0.36 fold) in the liver is much lower than that in the heart (0.68 fold).
+With the cTNT (chicken TnnT2) promoter, heart specific gene expression was obtained (Figure 4)25,26.
+Although the U6 promoter is ubiquitously active in mouse tissues, a most striking inhibition of target mRNA (Trbp) by rAAV9.U6::shRNA was observed in the heart, but not in other organs (Figure 5).
+The liver is the most common organ transduced by different serotypes of rAAV35,36.
+However, the knockdown efficiency (36% reduction of mRNA level) in the liver is much lower than that in the heart (68% reduction of mRNA level).
 This is consistent with the previous study showing that despite higher viral genome presence in the liver, systemic delivery of shRNA by rAAV9 provides more efficient gene knockdown in the heart35.
-This suggests that the serotype of rAAV9 can more efficiently transduce cardiomyocytes in comparison to other cell types.
+It is possible that hepatocytes are more proliferative than cardiomyocytes and are more actively undergoing cell division after rAAV9 administration at the neonatal ages, which results in substantial vector genome dilution in the liver tissue.
+However, this also suggests that the serotype of rAAV9 may more efficiently transduce cardiomyocytes in comparison to other cell types.
 As demonstrated by Lovric et al., in differentiated myocytes, the DNA damage response MRN complex proteins are repressed.
 MRN complex proteins bind AAV genomes and inhibit AAV transduction through transcriptional silencing.
-Thus, permissivity to AAV transduction can be induced by the terminal differentiation of cardiomyocytes36, making the rAAV systems, comparing to other viral vectors, very suitable for gene manipulation in the heart.
-To further minimize the undesired knockdown effects in other organs (e.g. liver), one also can use cardiac-specific TnnT2 promoter-driven miR-30a-based shmiR to repress the genes of interest in the heart29.
-Clearly, this technology has yet to reach its full potential.
-This manuscript provided the reader with the specific technicalities of capitalizing upon the emerging rAAV9 technology in cardiovascular investigations.
+Thus, permissivity to AAV transduction can be induced by the terminal differentiation of cardiomyocytes36, making the rAAV9 systems, comparing to other viral vectors, very suitable for gene manipulation in the heart.
+To further minimize the undesired knockdown effects in other organs (e.g. liver), one also can use cardiac-specific cTNT promoter-driven miR-30a-based shmiR to repress the genes of interest in the heart29.
+This manuscript provided the reader with the specific technicalities of capitalizing upon the rAAV9 technology in cardiovascular investigations.

 ACKNOWLEDGEMENTS: